samliu21/background-remover/README.md

 The <a href='https://cocodataset.org/#home'>COCO Dataset</a> was used to train the model.

 Since the target images are portraits, only the COCO images with one person whose area took up between 20 and 70 percent of image were kept.
 No data augmentation was used.

+## Reproducing Steps
+1. Run `git clone https://github.com/samliu21/background-remover`.
+This will create a folder called `background-remover` containing most of the necessary files.
+2. Download `train_img`, `train_mask`, `val_img`, and `val_mask` from the following Google Drive: https://drive.google.com/drive/folders/1jtBTz1Nc9USNIkUnLCOraa-CaP4z61SW?usp=sharing.
+These folders contain the training data for the model.
+3. Move these files into the `background-remover` folder.
+4. Move into the folder using `cd background-remover`.
+5. `conda create --name bgrm --file requirements.txt`
+6. `conda activate bgrm`
+7. `python train.py` to start training!